Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: Introduction

-In \S\ref{S:straight} we discuss some \(q\)-identities in the combinatorial context of inversions in bimodal permutations, and then prove an extension of a classic identity of Cauchy that is crucial to our approach to the construction of the ribbon Hopf structure on \(\Uhsl{2}\).
+In \S\ref{S:QUEA}, we discuss straightening in \(\Uhsl{2}\) and establish the technical lemmas which are crucial to all that follows.
+These are applied to straighten the monomial \(\X^a\Y^b\) in \(\Uhsl{2}\) so that it is a sum of monomials of the form \(\Y^c\X^d\).
+We also discuss some \(q\)-identities in the combinatorial context of inversions in bimodal permutations, and then prove an extension of a classic identity of Cauchy that is crucial to our approach to the construction of the ribbon Hopf structure on \(\Uhsl{2}\).

-In \S\ref{S:Rmorphism} we return to the structure of \(\Uhsl{2}\).
-We discuss the notion of a quasi-triangular Hopf algebra, constructively derive an \(\sR\)-matrix for this algebra, and then give an explicit construction for the associated ribbon Hopf structure on \(\Uhsl{2}\).